AriFordsham/GHCWiki/building/running-tests.md

 ```

-To run the test suite against stage 1 of a GHC build in the same
+To run the test suite against a GHC build in the same source tree:
-source tree:

 ```wiki
         cd testsuite/tests/ghc-regress